birromer/ros-intervals-docker/README.md

 docker build -t birromer/ros-noetic:cpu base
 ````

-For ease of use, edited a bit of the previously existing functions and added the following to my .zshrc file
+For ease of use, I edited a bit of the previously existing functions and added the following to my .zshrc file
 ````
 ros-start(){
 docker run --rm -it --privileged --net=host --ipc=host --env="DISPLAY" \